-A student must continually maintain satisfactory academic progress (SAP) toward completing their degree program, regardless of their course load.
-SAP is a defined as a 3.0 cumulative GPA for graduate students and a 2.5 cumulative GPA for Undergraduate students.
-A student must satisfy the criteria listed below to maintain continual SAP.
-Any student who fails to maintain SAP will be notified by the Director of Admissions | Registrar and be placed on Academic Probation (AP).
+A student must continuously maintain satisfactory academic progress (SAP) toward completion of their degree program, regardless of their course load.
+SAP is defined as a 3.0 cumulative GPA for graduate students and a 2.5 cumulative GPA for undergraduate students.
+A student must satisfy the criteria listed below to maintain continuous SAP.
+Any student who fails to maintain SAP will be notified by the Manager of Enrollment and Student Services and be placed on Academic Probation (AP).